 Studies include Environmental and Civil Engineering, Hydrology and Water Resources, Construction Management and Economics, Quantity Surveying, Building Surveying, Geoinformatics and Geographic Information Systems, Urban and Regional Planning and Project Management.

 The School prides itself on practising innovative teaching methods, with our graduates widely sought after due to the practical experience gained throughout their programs.
 We have developed strong links with industry and government bodies to ensure students gain relevant practical experience to complement their studies.

 NBE provides coursework programs and undertakes research to support improved environmental and socio-economic sustainability.
-As well as being involved in several national Cooperative Research Centres, the School also hosts and collaborates with The Barbara Hardy Institute and the SA Water Centre for Water Management and Reuse.
+As well as being involved in several national Cooperative Research Centres, the School also hosts and collaborates with The Barbara Hardy Institute and the Centre for Water Management and Reuse.